4lp1ne/Bit2Clean/README.md

-Here is a **raw version** of the GitHub description for your project that you can copy-paste without the "copy code" button:

----

 # Byte_2_Clean

 **Byte_2_Clean** is a Python-based tool designed to help you efficiently find and delete duplicate files from an external drive or a specified directory.
 It provides both secure and fast options for hashing, while saving and restoring progress in case the process is interrupted.